OrdinaNederland/mvc10-workshop/README.md

 1) First let's implement submitting a new submission:

-1.1) Add a new controller for that: bg.jug.website.sessions.SubmissionController:
+1.1) Add a new controller for that: SubmissionController:

 ```java
 @Controller